 From November 2018, the following information must be shown on every individual pack in the form of a 2D matrix code:

-South Africa will join the global fight against counterfeit medicines.
+South Africa has joined the global fight against counterfeit medicines.
 Pharmaceutical exports from the EU to South Africa exceed €1 billion a year, making the recent coding and serialisation directives in South Africa a major change for European pharmaceutical manufacturers.
-Companies supplying to South Africa will have to reorganise their packaging processes to meet the requirements.
-Serialisation of secondary and tertiary packaging will be completed by 2022.
-The gradual implementation of the regulation will give pharmaceutical companies sufficient time to prepare.
+Companies shipping to South Africa will have to reorganise their packaging processes to meet the requirements.
+The serialisation of secondary and tertiary packaging is expected to be completed by 2022.
+The gradual implementation of the regulation aims to give pharmaceutical companies sufficient time to prepare.

-The falsification of drugs and the black economy are a serious problem in Russia.
-In response to this, in 2010 the Duma passed Law 61-FZ on the circulation of medicines, which is intended to increase drug safety.
+The falsification of drugs and the black market are a serious problem in Russia.
+In response to this, the State Duma passed Law 61-FZ on the circulation of medicines, which is intended to increase drug safety.
 A pilot project limited to a few essential active substances, which monitored the manufacturing and supply chain of pharmaceutical products sold over the counter in the Moscow and St. Petersburg areas, ran until the end of 2017.
-The aim: to reliably identify falsified drugs.
+The aim was to reliably identify falsified drugs.
 From January 2020, all prescription-only drugs are to be serialised and aggregated.